The Child First Organizational Structure consists of the:

 - Provides all policies, system development, and technical assistance to Child First affiliate agencies to ensure fidelity to the model.

-- Provides all training, including the on-site Learning Collaborative, Distance Learning, specialty training, topical training, new staff training, and the Annual Conference.
+- Provides all training, including the on-site Learning Collaborative, Distance Learning, specialty training, topical training, and new staff training.

 - Provides reflective clinical consultation to all Child First affiliate sites by the State Clinical Director or Senior Clinical Consultants.
 The depth and intensity of Child First’s ongoing support is key to the effectiveness of the model.
 It helps local agencies implement with fidelity, address challenges as they arise, and use data and other feedback to improve the quality of engagement and intervention with vulnerable children and families.